psadmin-io/psadmin-wiki/README.md

 * PeopleTools
 * Database
 * Middleware
-* PeopleSoft Cloud Architecture
+* Deployment Packages
 * Server Administration
 * Development

 Now you can use your text editor to add a new article.
-For example, we'll add a new article that shows a sample `psft_customizations.yaml` file under the *PeopleSoft Cloud Architecure* section.
+For example, we'll add a new article that shows a sample `psft_customizations.yaml` file under the *Deployment Packages* section.
 I'll create a new file with VS Code:

-     code posts/pca/sample_yaml.md
+     code posts/dpk/sample_yaml.md

 #### Front-data